 the procedures for psychodiagnostics and neuropsychological testing that are needed for assessing type, severity, and extent of psychopathology and neuropsychological problems in individuals with psychiatric disorders.

-PSY4533 Period 2 28 Oct 2019 20 Dec 2019 Print course description ECTS credits: 2.0 Instruction language: English Coordinator:
+PSY4533 Period 2 26 Oct 2020 18 Dec 2020 Print course description ECTS credits: 2.0 Instruction language: English Coordinator: C.E.C.
+Henquet Teaching methods: Lecture(s), Patientcontact Assessment methods: Attendance, Final paper Keywords:

-• C.E.C.
-Henquet

-Teaching methods: Lecture(s), Patientcontact Assessment methods: Attendance, Final paper Keywords: clinical skills training, psychodiagnostic and neuropsychological testing, interview techniques, test administration Faculty of Psychology and Neuroscience

-Bodily Distress Disorders

-Why do a relatively large number of individuals complain about longstanding bodily complaints, and continue to seek medical care despite the absence of a medical cause of their complaints?
+clinical skills training, psychodiagnostic and neuropsychological testing, interview techniques, test administration Faculty of Psychology and Neuroscience Bodily Distress Disorders Full course description Why do a relatively large number of individuals complain about longstanding bodily complaints, and continue to seek medical care despite the absence of a medical cause of their complaints?
 This course focuses on the mental representations of bodily symptoms, and their effects on observable behaviours, which can be quite disabling.
 Interestingly, a shift in scientific focus has occurred in the last decade from stable individual traits towards more dynamic transdiagnostic psychological processes.
 The emphasis of this course is on the cognitive and behavioural mechanisms (e.g. conditioning, reasoning, attention, avoidance) that play a role in the aetiology and maintenance of chronic pain, shortness of breath (dyspnea), ringing in the ears, and fear of serious illnesses.
 Evidence-based cognitive-behavioural interventions are discussed.
 Because of its prototypical character, the problem of chronic pain and pain disorder will be the main focus of this course.
 The course starts with three introductory sessions during which a modern approach of bodily distress disorders is presented.
 In each of the four subsequent 'meet-the-expert' sessions, a lecturer specialised in a particular disorder from a collaborating university lab is invited, and students will be given the opportunity to actively interact with the experts.
 If possible, a visit to one of the experts' labs will be organised.
 In previous years, this was the lab of the research group Health Psychology at the University of Leuven (Belgium).
 The course ends with an interactive mini-symposium during which students present their research paper.
+Course objectives Students will be able to understand: